zimmertr/TJs-Kubernetes-Service/README.md

 </p>

 ## Summary
 Declaratively build a 4 node Kubernetes cluster on Proxmox using Ansible and QEMU.
-Optionally enable advanced features including ingress, load balancing, etc.
+Optionally enable advanced features including ingress, load balancing, unattended upgrades etc.

 **Approximate deployment time:** 25 minutes

 ## Requirements
 1. Proxmox server
-2. DNS Server
+2. DNS Server*
 3. Ansible 2.7.0+.
 Known incompatibility with a previous build.
+<sub>*A DNS server is not technically required, it is possible to manually add entries corresponding to your node hostnames to your Proxmox's hosts file. </sub>

 ## Instructions